Reduce Ear Wax: The Do’s and Don’ts

 Treatment Techniques

 If you experience these symptoms, consult a healthcare provider for proper diagnosis and treatment.
-Techniques to reduce ear wax include:
+Understanding your options helps you make informed decisions about how to reduce ear wax effectively.

 • Limiting hearing aid usage helps curb earwax accumulation.